7g3/Rape-Selfbot/README.md

-* massive credit to my friend caden for originally devloping this: https://github.com/i3gaps
+* massive credit to my friend caden for originally developing this: https://github.com/i3gaps
 # thanks for using RapeV1